 - 5.28 The key objectives of Transmission System Users are to ensure clarity of the Grid Code requirements and that these requirements are economically justified and technically feasible to achieve.
-In the context of the Terms of Reference of the workgroup, this include: - 5.28.1 clarifying the requirements related to the magnitude of change of reactive power output that a Power Park Module need to be able to achieve 90% of within 1 second from the disturbance taking place; - 5.28.2 specifying how quickly a Power Park Module should recover from responding to a voltage change such that it is available to respond to a subsequent change; - 5.28.3 specifying how many times a Power Park Module is required to respond to multiple disturbances that require a large change in reactive power output over a short period of time, e.g. one minute; - 5.28.4 specifying how many times a Power Park Module is required to respond to multiple disturbances that require a large change in reactive power output over a long period of time, e.g one day or a year; - 5.28.5 allowing Users to restrict the reactive power output of their Power Park Modules if any of these limits has been hit and clarifying the communications that follows; and - 5.28.6 clarifying the fault ride through requirements related to any switched reactive compensation element of a Power Park Module.
+In the context of the Terms of Reference of the workgroup, this includes: - 5.28.1 clarifying the requirements related to the magnitude of the change of reactive power output that a Power Park Module needs to be able to achieve (ie 90% of the reactive power should be provided within 1 second of the disturbance taking place); - 5.28.2 specifying how quickly a Power Park Module should recover from responding to a voltage change such that it is available to respond to a subsequent change; - 5.28.3 specifying how many times a Power Park Module is required to respond to multiple disturbances that require a large change in reactive power output over a short period of time, e.g. one minute; - 5.28.4 specifying how many times a Power Park Module is required to respond to multiple disturbances that require a large change in reactive power output over a long period of time, e.g one day or a year; - 5.28.5 allowing Users to restrict the reactive power output of their Power Park Modules if any of these limits has been hit and clarifying the communications that follows; and - 5.28.6 clarifying the fault ride through requirements related to any switched reactive compensation element of a Power Park Module.